-MassMotion contains a version of the Python 3.7 Interpreter that is automatically invoked when a script object is run.
-All scripts should be written for Python 3.7.
+MassMotion contains a version of the Python 3.12 Interpreter that is automatically invoked when a script object is run.
 For those new to scripting there are many excellent Python tutorials available online.
 Once familiar with the Python basics take a look at the examples which demonstrate some of the more common scripting tasks including how to generate objects, control agents during a simulation, create maps and more.
 These examples can be edited or customized as needed.